vstakhov/rmilter/README.md

             maxerrors = 10;

             # reject_message - reject message for spam
-            # Default: "Spam message rejected; If this is not spam contact abuse at rambler-co.ru"
+            # Default: "Spam message rejected; If this is not spam contact abuse team"
-            reject_message = "Spam message rejected; If this is not spam contact abuse at rambler-co.ru";
+            reject_message = "Spam message rejected; If this is not spam contact abuse team";

             # whitelist - list of ips or nets that should be not checked with spamd
             # Default: empty